|

 the application manager of those state changes

-by invoking methods on XletContext
+by invoking methods on XletContext.

 In order to support interoperability between Xlets and application managers, all Xlet classes must provide a public no-argument constructor.